 If a web application is not specified, the current sessions are killed for all web applications.
 The following examples trigger a logout from any application when the specified URL is invoked:

+'''

-org.forgerock.agents.logout.endpoint.map=/agentapp/log-me-out org.forgerock.agents.logout.endpoint.map=/dummy-logout
+org.forgerock.agents.logout.endpoint.map=/agentapp/log-me-out

+'''

 The agent must be able to access the context for the URL.
 For example, unless the agent is deployed in the root context, the following configuration fails: